 - Payment information will be provided to applicants after their registration has been verified.

 - Please note a cancellation fee may be required if the attendee changes their mind - see terms and conditions in the Application form and terms and conditions (Word).

-Accommodation will be at Beit Hall, South Kensington, and the course venue will be at the Imperial College Hammersmith campus.
+Accommodation will be at Woodward Hall, North Acton, and the course venue will be at the Imperial College Hammersmith campus.

 A limited number of European Society of Human Genetics (ESHG) scholarships are available for young scientists in training from European countries.
 Preference will be given to ESHG members and researchers from ESHG-specified countries which are disadvantaged economically (see a full list of qualifying countries) although scholarships are not limited these groups.
 Scholarships will cover the full attendance fee only- beneficiaries would still need to pay for their own travel and subsistence needs.